incusdata/py1st/src/course/README.md

 ### [profile.ps1](./profile.ps1) — Example PowerShell Profile

 Ideally, UTF-8 should be the default encoding in PowerShell sessions on Windows.
 This `profile.ps1` script will set UTF-8 encoding (code page `65001` in Microsoft's terminology).
 Add this at the top of your [profile][ps1-profiles].
-Removing the Unix-like aliases, and the `touch` function, it optional.
+Removing the Unix-like aliases, and the `touch` function, is clearly optional.

 You can use the following PowerShell command-line to find the location of `profile.ps1` on your computer: